RedBloodDeadman/Asus-Xonar-DG-AutoSwitcher/readme.md

 If jack audio device connected to front panel: automatically switch to `stereo headphones fp`, if device removed, alsamixer changed to `stereo headphones`.

-Script worked and tested on Manjaro KDE, KDE Neon.
+Script worked and tested on Manjaro KDE, KDE Neon, Fedora 39.

 ## Install
 download repository as ZIP and unpack